fantastech/notifier/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Send WhatsApp message notifications and Woocommerce WhatsApp order notifications using the official WhatsApp Cloud APIs.
+Send WhatsApp message notifications for Woocommerce orders, Gravity Forms and Contact Form 7 subsmissions using the official WhatsApp Cloud APIs.

 == Description ==

-Send WhatsApp message notifications and Woocommerce WhatsApp order notifications using the official WhatsApp Cloud APIs.
+**Send WhatsApp message notifications** for _Woocommerce_ orders, _Gravity Forms_ and _Contact Form 7_ subsmissions using the official **WhatsApp Cloud APIs**.

-This WordPress plugin allows you to integrate your WordPress website with your account at [WANotifier.com](https://wanotifier.com) to help you send WhatsApp notifications when some action is performed on your website like new user registration, WooCommerce order related actions and much more!
+This WordPress plugin allows you to integrate your WordPress website with your account at [WANotifier.com](https://wanotifier.com) to help you send WhatsApp notifications when some action is performed on your website like new user registration, WooCommerce order related actions, form submissions and much more!

 **Important Note: This plugin requires you to have an account at WANotifier.com to be able to trigger WhatsApp notifications.
 You can create a *FREE account* with us [by clicking here](https://app.wanotifier.com/create-account/).**

+= What you can do with this plugin? =

+**WordPress**

+* Send WhatsApp notification when a **new post is published**
+* Send WhatsApp notification when a **new comment is added**
+* Send WhatsApp notification when a **new user is registered**

+**WooCommerce**

+* Send WhatsApp notification when a **new WooCommerce order is placed**
+* Send WhatsApp notification when **order status changes to processing**
+* Send WhatsApp notification when **order status changes to completed**
+* Send WhatsApp notification when **order status changes to cancelled**
+* Send WhatsApp notification when **order status changes to failed**
+* Send WhatsApp notification when **order status changes to on-hold**
+* Send WhatsApp notification when **order status changes to refunded**
+* Send WhatsApp notification for any custom added order status

+**Gravity Forms**

+* Send WhatsApp notifications when a **Gravity Forms form is submitted**

+**Contact Form 7**

+* Send WhatsApp notifications when a **Contact Form 7 form is submitted**

+Want more triggers for your favorite plugins?
+Request us [here](https://wanotifier.com/support/) or contact your developer create custom triggers using filter hooks.

 = About WANotifier.com =

-WANotifier.com is one of the world's first SaaS tools that allows you to **send unlimited WhatsApp broadcast messages** and **transactional notifications** (like WooCommerce order notifications) using [WhatsApp's official Cloud APIs](https://developers.facebook.com/docs/whatsapp/cloud-api/overview)!
+WANotifier.com is one of it's kind SaaS tool that allows you to **send unlimited WhatsApp broadcast messages** and **transactional notifications** (like WooCommerce order notifications) using [WhatsApp's official Cloud APIs](https://developers.facebook.com/docs/whatsapp/cloud-api/overview)!

 WhatsApp provides Cloud APIs to let businesses send WhatsApp messages to their customers using the APIs.